ccweerasinghe1994/jobber/README.md

 - All Prisma commands run in the `apps/jobber-auth` directory context
 - Migration names should be descriptive and use lowercase with underscores
 - Always generate types after schema changes to keep TypeScript definitions up to date
-- Copy `.env.template` to `.env` and configure your environment variables before starting development
+- Copy `apps/jobber-auth/.env.template` to `apps/jobber-auth/.env` and configure your environment variables before starting development
 - Use `--no-interactive` flag with generators for automation in scripts
 - GraphQL playground will be available at `/graphql` endpoint in development mode
 - Libraries are created in the `libs/` directory and use import paths like `@jobber/library-name`